 First find out the latest challenge folder, more likely the highest numbered folder is the latest challenge folder e.g. challenge-002.
 If you are an existing member, you would probably find a folder by your name.
 For example, if your name is “Joe Blog” then there would be a folder called “joe-blog”.
 Under your named folder, you would find a file README.
-Depending on your choice of language, you should create a folder here e.g. perl5 for Perl 5 and perl6 for Perl 6.
+Depending on your choice of language, you should create a folder here e.g. perl for Perl and raku for Raku.
+Please keep everything lowercase.
 Inside each of these folders you can save your solutions.
-If it is perl5 script for challenge 1 then call it ch-1.pl.
-Similarly if it is perl5 script for challenge 2 then call it ch-2.pl.
-For perl6 solutions, call it ch-1.p6 and ch-2.p6 respectively.
+If it is perl script for Task #1 then call it ch-1.pl.
+Similarly if it is perl script for Task #2 then call it ch-2.pl.
+For Raku solutions, call it ch-1.p6 and ch-2.p6 respectively.
 And if you are writing one-liner then call it ch-1.sh or ch-2.sh.
 If you are contributing for the first time, please create your named folder as described above.
 Also let us know what name you would like us to use?

-In case you have created a blog about your solutions, then create a file called blog.txt and add the link to it.
+In case you have created a blog about your solutions, then create a file called blog.txt and save the link in the file.

 Let us assume you want to submit solutions for Challenge 002 and your Github user name is joe-blog.